 This course is designed to help students relate theories and principles of educational psychology to teaching, learning, and assessment.
-This course focuses on the diversity of learners and learning processes, as well as teacher characteristics, classroom strategies, and data analysis in P-12 classrooms.
-Appropriate strategies for increasing motivation, multi-dimensional development, and academic achievement for all learners are introduced.
+This course focuses on the diversity of learners and learning processes, as well as teacher characteristics, classroom strategies, and data analysis in P-12 classrooms. strategies for increasing motivation, multi-dimensional development, and academic achievement for all learners are introduced.
 (Prerequisite: PSYC 101)

-EDUC 240 F,S,SU Education of Exceptional Learners (3-0) 3 Credits
+EDUC 240 Education of Exceptional Learners (3-0)

 This survey course is an introduction to exceptional learners and their education in grades P-12.
 Students will attain knowledge, skills, and dispositions that will enable them to work effectively with exceptional learners in general education or special education.
-The content of this course includes the history of Special Education, legal and ethical issues, state and federal guidelines, characteristics of the exceptional student, methods and techniques for instruction, school/community resources, and assistive/adaptive technology.
-(Prerequisite: PSYC 101)
+The content of this course includes the history of Special Education, legal and ethical issues, state and federal guidelines, characteristics of the exceptional student, methods and techniques for instruction, school/ resources, assistive/adaptive technology. community and (Prerequisite: PSYC 101)

-EDUC 251 F,S,SU Teaching Profession with Field Experience (3-0) 3 Credits
+F,S,SU Teaching Profession with Field Experience (3-0) 3 Credits